alwell/NorthernLine/index.md

 ![Tooting Broadway](bec.jpeg)

-## Note to Film Office TFL.
-Owing to complications of copyright etc I only seek to have permission to use the exterior pictures of the Northern Line tube stations for a commercial book.
+### Note to Film Office TFL.
+Owing to complications of copyright etc, I only seek to have permission to use the exterior pictures of the Northern Line tube stations for a commercial book.
 I will not be using the actual quotes from the tube line placed there by staff.This has been revised as from 12.00pm 28th June 2018.

 The Tube; grimy; smelly; crowded; necessary and efficient.
 There were about 294 million passenger journeys recorded in 2016/17 on the Northern line, making it the busiest on the Underground (Wikipedia).
 We could perhaps describe the tube as a bitter remedy for transport.